Traveling light does mean you carry a limited capsule wardrobe. But you can travel light with style.

 This is where silk comes in handy.
 It's lightweight, packs down easily, doesn't need ironing (although I am careful to roll it smoothly when packing it).

-I tend to buy things I can where a merino layer underneath to add some warmth.
+I tend to buy things that I can wear a merino layer underneath to add some warmth.

 I have a couple of silk tunic tops and a couple of silk dresses.
 Together they weigh 200g!!!